What We Do

 PASSPORT was developed by GTTP country directors and teachers.
 The course provides students with a basic understanding of tourism as a global industry.
 The curriculum is "teacher friendly" and is designed in such a way that basic concepts and information are combined with activities that focus the students on their own community or region.

 In some countries, like Russia, PASSPORT TO THE WORLD, is the officially-approved introductory curriculum.
 In Ireland, PASSPORT TO THE WORLD was incorporated into Ireland’s new national curriculum.
 In other member countries, like Hungary and Canada, PASSPORT TO THE WORLD is used to supplement existing curriculum.
 In Brazil PASSPORT TO THE WORLD was adopted by the federal government of Brazil as part of its drive to expand tourism education in state and municipal schools throughout Brazil.
 In Kenya PASSPORT TO THE WORLD was approved by the education ministry and is used to introduce students to this subject.
 For countries that are just starting to offer this subject, PASSPORT TO THE WORLD can be used as the introductory curriculum and provides a basis for understanding the industry and for going on to further study.

 Students who master the material in PASSPORT TO THE WORLD are eligible to receive a certificate attesting to their achievement.
 Click here to read more.

-GTTP teacher-training courses on the global curriculum, PASSPORT TO THE WORLD, and on student assessment methodologies have been delivered to teachers in Hungary, Jamaica, Russia, Kenya, and South Africa.
+GTTP teacher-training courses on the global curriculum, PASSPORT TO THE WORLD, and on student assessment methodologies have been delivered to teachers in Hungary, Jamaica, Russia, Kenya, Tanzania, and South Africa.
 These are in addition to regular teacher training provided by each country program.

 The GTTP assessment approach utilizes portfolios prepared by the students, and provides teacher training in this method.